-Significant Grid User means the existing and new Power Generating Facility and Demand Facility deemed by the Transmission System Operator (TSO) as significant because of their impact on the Transmission System in terms of the security of supply including provision of Ancillary Services (source of the definition: the draft Network Code on Operational Security).
+Significant Grid User (SGU) in the terminology used in the European Union Internal Electricity Market is the existing and new Power Generating Facility and Demand Facility deemed by the Transmission System Operator (TSO) as significant because of their impact on the transmission system in terms of the security of supply including provision of ancillary services.

 "SGU: a unique concept of the System Operation Codes

 Significant Grid User is significant for the important System Operation matters such as the provision to the TSO or DSO of structural data, forecast output or consumption data, provision of real-time data and other obligations such as to follow a TSOs instruction to protect Operational Security.